zf4223v1ms7/nexus-sdk/docs/guides/math_branching-dag-entry.md

 # Extending Your DAG with Entry Groups

-This guide builds on the [Branching Math DAG construction guide][math-branching-dag-builder-guide] by extending the example to support multiple entry points using entry groups.
-You'll take the original `math_branching.json` DAG and add an alternative entry path that allows users to directly provide two numbers for multiplication instead of adding a constant to the input.
+This guide builds on the [Build the Quickstart guide][math-branching-dag-builder-guide] by extending the example to support multiple entry points using entry groups.
+You'll take the original [`math_branching.json`](https://github.com/Talus-Network/nexus-sdk/blob/v0.1.0/cli/src/dag/_dags/math_branching.json) DAG and add an alternative entry path that allows users to directly provide two numbers for multiplication instead of adding a constant to the input.

 ## What You'll Learn